SetProtocol/STIPS/STIPS/STIP-009.md

 ![Proposed Architecture Changes](../assets/stip-009/image1.png "")

+**ManagerCore**: Contract that houses state for approvals for manager factories.

 **DelegatedManagerFactory**: Factory smart contract which provides asset managers (`deployer`) the ability to create a SetToken with a DelegatedManager manager, create a DelegatedManager manager for an existing SetToken to migrate to, and `initialize` extensions and modules.

 **DelegatedManager**: Manager smart contract which provides asset managers three permissioned roles (`owner`, `methodologist`, `operator`) and asset whitelist functionality.
 The `owner` grants permissions to `operator`(s) to interact with extensions.
 The `owner` can restrict the `operator`(s) permissions with an asset whitelist.